alibaba/graph-learn/docs/gsl_en.md

 <a name="MI24G"></a>
 ### 2.2.4 repeat
 When the query is relatively long and the operation is repeated, you can use `repeat()` to simplify the writing.
-For example, for a certain isomorphic undirected graph, sample its 10-hop neighbors from the vertex.
-It takes in a function, similar to the one in ʻeach()`, which means that the operation represented by the function is repeated `times` times.
+For example, in a certain isomorphic undirected graph, we would like to sample a vertex's 10-hop neighbors. `repeat()` takes in a function, similar to the one in `each()`, which means that the operation represented by that function is repeated `times` times.
 ```python
 def repeat(self, func, times, parmas_list=None):
 """